Bakgrunn og aktiviteter

 Fredrik Jutfelt is a member of the Outstanding Academic Fellows Programme.

-Rachael Morgan is a PhD student working on thermal physiology in zebrafish: http://www.ntnu.edu/employees/rachael.morgan
+Rachael Morgan is a PhD candidate working on thermal physiology in zebrafish: http://www.ntnu.edu/employees/rachael.morgan

-PhD student Mette Finnøen is also researching thermal biology in zebrafish, and her focus is towards behaviour and pace-of-life syndrome. http://www.ntnu.edu/employees/mette.h.finnoen
+PhD candidate Mette Finnøen is also researching thermal biology in zebrafish, and her focus is towards behaviour and pace-of-life syndrome. http://www.ntnu.edu/employees/mette.h.finnoen

 Josefin Sundin - Postdoc.
 Dr. Sundin investigates the effects of ocean acidification and other environmental stressors on fish behaviour and reproduction.

 Jeff Clements – Marie Curie postdoc.
 Jeff is working on the effects of environmental stressors on marine organisms.